ustroetz/cost_model/README.md

  System limits: `Slope<40  and TreeVolCT<80 and TreeVolSLT<80 and TreeVolLLT<250 and TreeVolALT<250 and TreeVol<250`

-* Cable Manual Whole Tree = trees are felled with chainsaws, but not limbed or bucked.
+* Cable Manual Whole Tree = trees are felled with chainsaws, but are not limbed or bucked.
 (Trees too large to be yarded in one piece or too large to be mechanically processed at the landing are limbed and bucked in the woods.)
 Cable yarders transport the trees to the landing for chipping or mechanical processing and loading onto trucks.
 `CableManualWT = CostManFLBLLT2 + CostManFellST2 + CostYardUB + CostProcess + CostChipWT + CostLoad`

  System limits: `SkidDist<1300 and TreeVolCT<80 and TreeVolSLT<80 and TreeVolLLT<500 and TreeVolALT<500 and TreeVol<500`

-* Helicopter Manual Whole Tree = trees are felled with chainsaws, limbed, and bucked at the stump.
+* Helicopter Manual Whole Tree = trees are felled with chainsaws, and are limbed, and bucked at the stump.
 The helicopters then transport the logs out of the stand.
 Logs to be hauled in log form are loaded onto trucks, and those to be chipped are processed through a disk chipper and blown into chip vans.
 `HelicopterManualWT = CostManFLB + CostHeliYardML +  CostChipWT + CostHeliLoadML`

  System limits: `TreeVolCT<80 and TreeVolALT<250 and SkidDist<10000 and TreeVol<250 and TreeVolLLT<150`